-Training/development data will be taken from the Universal Dependencies release 2.0.
-They will be available for many languages but the exact set of languages will be only known at release time.
+Training data sets are available for 45 languages.
 Participants are not allowed to use any of the previous UD releases (not only is the UD 1.* annotation style incompatible, it is also not guaranteed that the training-development-test data split remains identical).
-The UD release 2.0 will not contain the test data, which will be only published at the beginning of the shared task test phase.
+The UD release 2.0 does not contain the test data, which will be only published after the test phase of the shared task.

 As is usual in UD, there may be more than one training/development treebank for certain languages.
 Typically, the additional treebanks come from a different source and their text is from a different domain.
 There will be separate test data for each such treebank, and treebanks will be evaluated separately as if they were different languages.
-Nevertheless, participants are free to use any or all training/development treebanks/languages when they train the parser for any target treebank.
+Nevertheless, participants are free to use any or all training treebanks/languages when they train the parser for any target treebank.

 In addition, there will be test sets for which no corresponding training/development data sets exist.
 These additional test sets will be of two types: 1. parallel test sets for selected known languages.
 Texts that have not been previously released (not even as part of a UD 1.* treebank) will be manually annotated according to the UD v2 guidelines and used in evaluation.
 The participating systems will know the language code, they will be thus able to pick the model trained on data from the same language; but the domain will probably be different from their training data.
 On the other hand, the domain of all these additional test sets (in languages where they are provided) will be identical, as they are parallel texts translated from one source.
 2. The second type of additional test sets are surprise languages, which have not been previously released in UD.
 Names of surprise languages and a small sample of gold-standard data in these languages will be published shortly before the beginning of the evaluation phase.
 The point of having surprise languages is to encourage participants to pursue truly multilingual approaches to parsing.
 However, participants who do not want to focus on the surprise languages can run a simple delexicalized parser, as predicted POS tags will be provided.